VicenteMartiCentelles/CageCavityCalc/README.md

 ## Quick installation:

+### Automated Windows 64-bit (Windows 10 and Windows 11) CageCavityCalc 1.0.5 Installer
+Download CageCavityCalc 1.0.5 Windows Installer https://github.com/VicenteMartiCentelles/CageCavityCalc/releases/download/v.1.0.5.WinInstaller/CageCavityCalc_1.0.5_Win64_Installer.exe
+This version is recommended for users working in a Windows environment, as the installer will install CageCavityCalc 1.0.5, PyMOL 3.1.0 (with the CageCavityCalc plugin), and WinPython64.
+A shortcut to CageCavityCalc-PyMOL will also be placed on the desktop for easy access.
+Further information and step by step installation instructions of the CageCavityCalc 1.0.5 Windows Installer is available on https://github.com/VicenteMartiCentelles/CageCavityCalc/releases/tag/v.1.0.5.WinInstaller

+### Command line installation
 The installation of CageCavityCalc can be performed in Windows, Mac, or Linux.
 It only requires to:

 Download and install Miniconda3 (https://docs.conda.io/en/latest/miniconda.html)